mindi-kessenich/mindi-kessenich.github.io/pages/index.md

 If you feel your current home is where you want to be, but it's not what you love, I can help you remodel and decorate your space so that it matches your style.

 I would love to learn how I can help you find or create the home you desire!
-[Contact me](/contact) today to start a conversation.
+[Contact me](/contact){: class="contact-modal-link" } today to start a conversation.